palkan/action_policy/docs/quick_start.md

 **NOTE:** it is not necessary to inherit from `ActionPolicy::Base`; instead, you can [construct basic policy](custom_policy.md) choosing only the components you need.

+Rules must be public methods on the class.
+Using private methods as rules will raise an error.

 Consider a simple example:

 ```ruby